14 Things You Need To Know About Schizophrenia

 BUT that’s what we’re here for.
-This Mental Health Awareness Week let’s talk about schizophrenia - it’s so important to know the facts so that you can understand it instead of fearing it!
+This World Mental Health Day let’s talk about schizophrenia - it’s so important to know the facts so that you can understand it instead of fearing it!
 Here’s 14 things you need to know.

 1. It’s usually there for the long-run

 Schizophrenia is a severe mental health condition and around half of those who have it will do long-term.

 BUT around 3 out of 10 people with schizophrenia may have a lasting recovery and about a fifth may find their symptoms improve significantly.

 Having schizophrenia changes the way you view the world, the way you behave and the way you interact with other people.